 Broad range of topical scientific courses

-We continuously update the training content in collaboration with the Automotive Engineering Industrial Advisory Board, our group of service experts, and our part-time instructors from industry to ensure we offer our students a broad range of courses of topical relevance.
+We continuously update the training content in collaboration with the Faculty Industrial Advisory Board, our group of service experts, and our part-time instructors from industry to ensure we offer our students a broad range of courses of topical relevance.
 Your Bachelor degree already qualifies you for a position in a vehicle construction or vehicle development company, or you can continue your university studies with one of our Master programmes.

 Supported by industrial companies

 Leading companies in the automotive industry such as Audi, BMW, Mercedes-Benz, Bosch and Porsche support the teaching through guest lectures, laboratory experiments and funding programmes for junior engineers.

 You can gain international experience by doing an internship abroad or by studying abroad at one of our 78 partner universities.